How Many kWh to Charge a Tesla?

 Here’s the basic formula for estimating how long it takes to charge your Tesla:

-For example, if your Tesla has a 75 kWh battery and you’re using an 11.5 kW Level 2 home charger, the calculation would be:
+For example, if your Tesla has a 75 kWh battery and you’re using an 11.5 kW Level 2 home charger, the calculation looks like this:

-Remember, kW (kilowatt) measures power (how fast energy flows), while kWh (kilowatt-hour) measures total energy used.
+Keep in mind: kW (kilowatt) measures power, or how fast energy flows, while kWh (kilowatt-hour) measures total energy used.
+The EV charging time depends on both of these numbers together.

 Factors That Affect How Many kWh You’ll Use